eageniston/eageniston.github.io/README.md

 I like to build and write stories from data.
-My favorite projects are those that have a meaningful impact-whether on lives or organizations.
+My favorite projects are those that have a meaningful impact--whether on lives or organizations.

 I'm a **communication graduate who learned how to code**.
 That means my work is driven by the audience and user in mind upfront.

 I gained competencies by studying online resources, learning alongside amazing colleagues, and joining boot camps.
+I've been in the data science and analytics industry for 2-3 years.
+I can create dashboards, automation, and analyses, and present these to operations and key stakeholders.

-Recently, I've started teaching as a way to not only grow more confident in my work but also to meaningfully be a part of the Philippine data science and analytics industry.
+Recently, I've started teaching not only as a way to grow more confident in my work but also to contribute to the Philippine data science and analytics industry.

 I heard we could create online portfolios on GitHub - so please consider this site a work in progress.
 I look forward to learning how to visualize on this platform.